Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-\leavevmode One axis along which we can categorize existing studies is \textit{what they intervene in}: \textbf{inputs} or \textbf{model representations}.
-The former manipulates the input and passes it through the original model; however, the latter directly manipulates the model-internal structures, e.g., neurons or layers.
-The rest of this section will elaborate on the two categories. \\

-\minisection{Intervening in inputs.} Input intervention can in turn be categorized along two dimensions: the \textit{target} and the \textit{operation}.
-The target refers to ``what is affected by the intervention'', normally input \textbf{features} (e.g., tokens) or \textbf{examples} (e.g., input sentences).
-The operation is the specific intervention method, which can be \textbf{erasure} (masking out the target) or \textbf{perturbation} (changing the value of the target).
+Input intervention methods can be further categorized along two dimensions: the \textit{target} and the \textit{operation}.
+The target refers to ``what is affected by the intervention'', normally input \textbf{features} (e.g., tokens) or \textbf{examples} (the entire input instance).
+The operation stands for the specific intervention method, which can be \textbf{erasure} (masking out or deleting the target) or \textbf{perturbation} (changing the value of the target).

-We will first classify existing work based on the target, and then on the operation:
+We will first classify existing work based on the target, and then on the operation.\\

-(a) \textbf{Feature-targeted intervention.} Earliest work mostly relies on \textbf{erasure}, since it is relatively straightforward to implement.
+\minisection{Feature-targeted intervention.} Earliest work mostly relies on \textbf{erasure}, since it is relatively straightforward to implement.

 One intuitive idea is \textbf{leave-one-out}, which erases a single feature at a time and assesses the resulting change in the prediction.
-Naturally, the feature can be input words \cite{li_understanding_2017} or input word vector dimensions \cite{kadar_representation_2017, li_understanding_2017}.
-In these studies, only Plausibility is examined based on human perception of qualitative examples, and no evaluation of Faithfulness is reported.
+The feature can be input tokens \cite{li_understanding_2017} or vector dimensions \cite{kadar_representation_2017, li_understanding_2017}.
+In these studies, only plausibility is examined based on human perception of qualitative examples, and no faithfulness evaluation is reported.
 Also crucially, leave-one-out captures the linear contribution of single features, but cannot handle higher-order feature interactions.
-For example, the word \textit{not} may have contrasting contribution toward the sentiment of a sentence, depending on whether it is composed with \textit{good} or \textit{bad}.